top of page

 North Carolina State Fair – 2014 (Gold Seal)

-Raleigh Women's Club and Raleigh Junior Women's Club Art Competition – 2014 (1st regional level, 3rd district level)
+Raleigh Women's Club Art Competition – 2014 (1st regional level, 3rd district level)

 National PTA Reflections Contest – 2013-2014 (3rd place at county)